pmq20/node-packer/node/doc/api/process.md

 Note that while process warnings use `Error` objects, the process warning mechanism is **not** a replacement for normal error handling mechanisms.

-The following additional handling is implemented if the warning `name` is `DeprecationWarning`:
+The following additional handling is implemented if the warning `type` is `DeprecationWarning`:

 * If the `--throw-deprecation` command-line flag is used, the deprecation